Q: What kind of financial aid is available at Calvary?

 Calvary offers financial assistance to students, including federal grants, loans, and institutional scholarships.
-Calvary also has developed two significant programs to help with student expenses: The Study Work Program and the Nikao Leadership Institute.
-For more information visit https://www.calvary.edu/financial-aid/
+For more information visit the Financial Aid page.

 Q: Can you help my student find a job?